seafloor-geodesy/gnatss/README.md

-# offshore-seismology
+# offshore-geodesy
-Repo for keeping track of various ideas, to-do items, and information for the Offshore Subduction Seismology Project.
+Repo for keeping track of various ideas, to-do items, and information for the Offshore Subduction Geodesy Project.

 The current code repository for the GNSS-A processing can be found at [johnbdesanto/SeafloorGeodesy](https://github.com/johnbdesanto/SeafloorGeodesy).